schoeberl/async-chisel/README.md

-# chisel-empty

-An almost empty chisel project as a starting point for hardware design.
+# Asynchronous Design with Chisel

+Explore using a Click element with Chisel.

+See: "Click Elements: An Implementation Style for Data-Driven Compilation"

 See the `Makefile` for the hardware and test targets.